zyinghua/yinghua-website/_posts/2024-06-27-understanding-diffusion-models.md

 Recall that combining two Gaussian distributions with different variances, $\mathcal{N}(z; \mu, \sigma_1^2\mathbf{I})$ and $\mathcal{N}(z; \mu, \sigma_2^2\mathbf{I})$, results in $\mathcal{N}(z; \mu, (\sigma_1^2+\sigma_2^2)\mathbf{I})$.
 Thus, in the case of Equation 7, for transitioning from $t$ to $t-1$, the variance becomes $\sqrt{(1 - \alpha_t) + \alpha_t (1-\alpha_{t-1})} = \sqrt{1 - \alpha_t\alpha_{t-1}}$, with subsequent derivations following the same intuition.

-Our goal is to learn a network $p_\theta$ that can approximate the actual reverse process.
+The goal is to learn a network $p_\theta$ that can approximate the actual reverse process.
 We start by looking at the objective that we want to minimize: the negative log-likelihood, $- \log p_\theta(\mathbf{z}_0)$, which involves maximizing the likelihood of the real data.
 However, directly optimizing this objective is practically infeasible due to its dependence on the entire sequence of previous steps.
 As a solution ([Sohl-Dickstein et al. (2015)](https://arxiv.org/abs/1503.03585)), we can derive an variational lower bound (vlb) on the data log-likelihood to achieve the same optimization effect:

 $$
 \begin{align}